The Village Effect

 Susan Pinker, a psychologist, journalist, and best-selling author, writes about the social sciences with sophistication and lucidity.
 Her first book, The Sexual Paradox, is an engrossing read on the differences between the sexes: how they think, how they behave, what will sway them, and how each defines success.
 The book caused an international sensation, was published in 17 countries, and received the prestigious William James Book Award given by the American Psychological Association.

-Her latest book, The Village Effect: How Face-to-Face Contact Can Make Us Healthier, Happier, and Smarter, is about the impact of face-to-face contact on health, lifespan, education, romance, and business.
-Publishers Weekly calls it “a hopeful, warm guide to living more intimately in an disconnected era.”
+Her latest book, The Village Effect: How Face-to-Face Contact Can Make Us Healthier, Happier, and Smarter, is about the impact of face-to-face contact on health, lifespan, education, romance, and business (ideas she shared on the TED2017 mainstage).
+Publishers Weekly calls it “a hopeful, warm guide to living more intimately in a disconnected era.”
 Charles Duhigg wrote, “Susan Pinker’s delightful book shows why face-to-face interaction at home, school and work makes us healthier, smarter and most successful.”

 “Drawing on scores of psychological and sociological studies, Pinker suggests that living as our ancestors did, steeped in face-to-face contact and physical proximity, is the key to health, while loneliness is less an exalted existential state than a public health risk; ... smart readers will take the book out to a park to enjoy in the company of others.”— The Boston Globe